Constitution and Rules

 10. Dues, Fees, and Charges

-a.
-Annual dues and categories of membership are set by the Governing Board.
+- Annual dues and categories of membership are set by the Management Committee.

-ii.
-Young Professionals, defined as recent school graduates up to three years after graduation, pay no more than one-half of the general dues.
+- Early Career Professionals, defined as recent school graduates up to five years after graduation, pay no more than one-half of the general dues.

-iv.
-The Life Member fee is set by the Governing Board subject to a six-month delay between announcement and implementation of a changed fee.
-The Governing Board may suspend the availability of new Life memberships, which suspension shall be effective immediately, without prejudice to current Life Members or to their benefits.
+- The Life Member fee is set by the Management Committee.
+The Management Committee may suspend the availability of new Life memberships, which suspension shall be effective immediately, without prejudice to current Life Members or to their benefits.
 Life Membership is automatically conferred on all Past Presidents, and the fee is waived.

-c.
-In accordance with Article VIII, 2 of the Constitution, a portion of annual dues are transferred by the Governing Board to the Divisions and Chapters.
+- In accordance with Article VIII(2) of the Constitution, a portion of annual dues are transferred by the Management Committee to the Divisions and Chapters.
 These funds shall provide financial support for activities and services that directly benefit AFS members in their respective geographic areas.
 These funds shall not exceed 13% of the annual dues paid by General Members (excluding Student Members, Life Members, Senior Members, and Honorary Members).
 The 13% shall be divided such that Divisions will receive 10%, and Chapters will receive 3%.
 The amount available to an individual Division or Chapter shall be based on the number of General Members affiliated with that unit.
-The Governing Board may elect to allocate a smaller proportion of these annual dues if the board deems it financially prudent to do so.
+The Management Committee may elect to allocate a smaller proportion of these annual dues if the board deems it financially prudent to do so.
 If less than 13% of the dues are allocated, Divisions will receive a share equal to 10/13, and Chapters will receive a share equal to 3/13 of the allocation provided for that year.
 The Society shall pay the Divisions and Chapters annually.

 11. Receipt of Journals by Life Members

-12. Travel expenses for the officers of the Society to attend Society and unit meetings and for the Constitutional Consultant to attend Governing Board meetings may be authorized in advance by the Governing Board.
+Travel expenses for the officers of the Society to attend Society and unit meetings and for the Constitutional Consultant to attend Governing Board meetings may be authorized in advance by the Management Committee.

-i.
-Life Members shall receive Fisheries and the number of journals according to the policy at the time they became life members.
+- Life Members shall receive Fisheriesand the number of journals according to the policy at the time they became life members.
 Other publications may be purchased.

-v.
-Publications may be provided for any special categories of membership as established by the Governing Board. (see Article II.
-1.)
+- Publications may be provided for any special categories of membership as established by the Governing Board. (see Rules Section 13(a))

 14. Standing Committees